Aleksandar Mitrović: Al-Hilal

 On 19 August 2023, Mitrović joined Saudi club Al Hilal from Fulham for a club record transfer fee of £50m.
 Five days later, he scored a goal on his debut in a 4–0 win over Al Raed.
 On 1 September, he scored his first hat-trick at the club in a 4–3 away win over Al-Ittihad.
 On 23 October 2023, Mitrović scored his first AFC Champions League hat-trick against Indian side, Mumbai City in a massive 6–0 home win.
 Mitrovic scored 40 goals in 43 games in his first season at Al Hilal.

 In the 2024–25 season, he missed significant periods of action and was unable to feature in the 2025 FIFA Club World Cup.

 Al Rayyan

 On 4 September 2025, Mitrović signed for Qatar Stars League side Al Rayyan.
+Later that month, on 13 September, he made his debut, scoring a goal in the stoppage time of a 1–1 draw with Qatar SC.

 International career

 Youth

 With four goals, Mitrović was the top scorer of the Serbian national team in their successful qualifying campaign for the 2012 UEFA European Under-19 Championship.
 On 3 July 2012, the opening day of the final tournament, he was sent off during a match against France U19, which caused him to miss the rest of the competition due to suspension.
 On 26 March 2013, Mitrović scored two goals in a friendly for Serbia's U21 team against Bulgaria U21.

 Mitrović was called up by Serbia U19 coach Ljubinko Drulović for two qualification matches for the 2013 UEFA European Under-19 Championship taking place after his debut with the senior national side against Belgium.
 Mitrović was also a member of the squad that traveled to Lithuania for the final tournament, where he established himself as one of the key players in Serbia's U19 team which won the competition for the first time in the history of Serbian football.
 He contributed by scoring a goal and providing two assists during the contest (including one in the final match against France U19).
 Mitrović was also named the tournament's Golden Player for his performances.